laser-tag-tracker/laser-tag-tracker-android/README.md

 ## Most recent matches

 Also the list of match only gives you the last 5 matches you created on this particular phone : when a match is created on an user phone, you cannot decide to store locally this match on another phone.
-You'll have to retreive them from the distant Database each time you want them to be displayed, event if it is the most recent match you created.
+You'll have to retreive them from the distant Database each time you want them to be displayed, even if it is the most recent match you created.
 It would be interesting to add a feature that, when you retreive all distant match, you also update your local database in order to have the five most recent, whatever the phone on which they were created.

 ## Dependancy Injection